Green UX – Responsible design enhances sales

 After (Green UX)

-A 5-megabyte hero video plays every time the page loads
+5-megabyte hero video plays upon page arrival

-A 200-kilobyte WebP image, the video plays only upon clicking
+200-kilobyte WebP image, video plays on click

 Fonts